Employment Status: Types, Rights & Legal Guidance

 A person’s employment status refers to their legal status at work.
 This is essentially what defines the rights and employment protections that they’re entitled to and, in turn, dictates the responsibilities that you owe to an individual as either their employer or client.

-There are three key different types of employment status:
+The key different types of employment status are:

 Employee